We assemble a group of industry experts to explain how the Industrial Internet of Things is impacting the manufacturing sector and MRO procurement

 , the Fourth Industrial Revolution (4IR) – whichever name you use to describe use of digital connectivity in industry, experts all seem to believe that massive changes are on their way for manufacturers in the UK.

 “Most manufacturers are aware 4IR is happening and that they need to do something about it.
-But what they are actually doing about it varies widely,” says Martin Strutt, Region Director at EEF.
+But what they are actually doing about it varies widely,” says Martin Strutt, former Region Director at Make UK.
 “We’ve divided manufacturers’ adoption into three phases – conception, evolution and revolution.
 People in the conception phase are simply trying to work out what it is and what it might mean for their business.

 “Those in the evolution phase are starting to connect processes and making improvements to the way their business operates,” he adds.
 “Finally, you have a small group of organisations that are right at the forefront of the revolution.
 They have embraced the technology and are investing heavily in it and as a result are finding new ways of doing business and earning money.”